pippinbarr/SNAKISTS/process/candidates.md

 Ask Kevin?
 (Asked.)

+Kevin had a pretty cool response around the nature of activism and representing multiple snakes (activists) getting in each others' way.
+But mostly it emphasized to me how it's probably going to be very hard to do something that works in any meaningful way without going *really* far into redesign.

 ## **Prototyped** Alarmist

 "someone who is considered to be exaggerating a danger and so causing needless worry or panic."